 What is an add-on?

-What's in an app?
+What is in an app?

 Apps are made up of knowledge objects and configuration, anything from custom UI to custom input scripts.

-Change Splunk's appearance
+Change Splunk Web appearance

-Build your own pages in Splunk
+Build your own Splunk Web pages

 - Build a dashboard Dashboards are useful for presenting visual summaries of various searches.
 Learn more about dashboards.